 Base year for estimation

-Revenue forecast, company share, competitive landscape, growth factors & trends
+Revenue forecast, company ranking, competitive landscape, growth factors, and trends

-This report forecasts revenue growth and provides an analysis of the industry trends in each of the sub-segments from 2012 to 2022.
-For the purpose of this study, Grand View Research has segmented the global physiotherapy equipment market report based application, type, demographic, end-use, and region:
+This report forecasts revenue growth at the global, regional, and country levels and provides an analysis on the latest industry trends and opportunities in each of the sub-segments from 2016 to 2030.
+For this study, Grand View Research has segmented the physiotherapy equipment market report based on application, type, demographics, end use, and region: